elcarim5efil/rollup-plugin-mcss/README.md

 mcss({
   include: ['**/*.mcss'],       // default include

-  output: true,                 // default, css bundle will be ouput as where .js is
+  output: true,                 // default, bundle.css will be ouput to the same path as bundle.js

-  output: 'dist/bundle.css',    // output path relative to current working directory
+  output: 'dist/bundle.css',    // output to the path relative to current working directory

-  output: false,                // .css transpiled code be will export, 'export default ${cssCode}' });
+  output: false,                // transpiled css code will be exported as 'export default ${cssCode}' });
 ```